00 Days

 8 Supportive Herbs for Colds and Flu

 Colds and flu are at its peak right now and it hits hard and fast.
 While prevention is the best defense, what do we do when symptoms hit?
-Some of us prepare for the cold and flu season in the fall by starting our fire cider and tinctures to stay healthy and treat illness at the onset.
+Some of us prepare for the cold and flu season in the fall by starting our fire cider and tinctures to stay healthy and support wellness at the onset.

 I’m Sick – Now What?

-Luckily, there are plenty of herbs you can buy at your local supermarket to alleviate symptoms and shorten the duration of colds and flu.
-And, if taken early and often, it is possible to prevent an illness from worsening and turning into bronchitis or pneumonia.
+Luckily, there are plenty of herbs you can buy at your local supermarket to shorten the duration of colds and flu.
+And, if taken early and often, it is possible to aid an illness from worsening and turning into bronchitis or pneumonia.

 The supportive herbs below are meant to be simple to make using ingredients that are readily available.
 The best thing about these recipes is that they can be customized to the individual and many of the herbs can be used to address a variety of illnesses including colds and flu.